mgifford/drupal-security/README.md

 However this is just another text based markup that it similar to MarkDown.
 The files should be easy enough to read that if you want to make a text change, you really shouldn't need to learn anything.
+GitHub makes it pretty easy to sugest changes directly through their website too which is sweet.

 How do I get a usable document?
 -------------------------------